 KARACHI, April 1: For Pakistanis, it is still a long way to go before the stigma associated with mental illnesses is done away with and it is imperative on the part of medical practitioners and communities that awareness is created to help those suffering from such illnesses.

 Experts voiced this opinion at a seminar organised for increasing public awareness of mental health issues on Sunday.

 Organised by the Pakistan Association of Mental Health (PAMH) in collaboration with department of psychiatry of the Jinnah Postgraduate Medical Centre, the entire proceedings of the seminar were held in Urdu so that the attendees could understand various aspects of mental health.

 The seminar was held at the time when emotions were running high in the country, particularly in Karachi, which was dealing with apparently never-ending strife and breakdown of law and order.

-Given that most of the speakers were from one of the biggest public health facilities in Pakistan, the details shared by them gave an insight into the problems an average Pakistani had to face at the hands of their family as well as the medical community due
+Given that most of the speakers were from one of the biggest public health facilities in Pakistan, the details shared by them gave an insight into the problems an average Pakistani had to face at the hands of their family as well as the medical community due to ignorance.

 In his welcome address, PMAH president Prof S. Haroon Ahmed said that when it came to mental health, few people approached doctors themselves.
 “Most patients came through a ‘patient to patient/self’ basis while the rate of referrals from doctors and general practitioners remains low,” he said.